 In September 2014 the Dfe implemented a revised National Curriculum for all maintained primary and secondary schools in England.
-In primary schools the National Curriculum is taught to pupils in Key Stage One (Years 1 and 2) and Key Stage 2 (Years 3 to 6); in our Foundation Stage class, Acorns, the Early Years Foundation Stage (EYFS) curriculum is taught.
+In primary schools the National Curriculum is taught to pupils in Key Stage One (Years 1 and 2) and Key Stage 2 (Years 3 to 6); in our Foundation Stage class, Laurel, the Early Years Foundation Stage (EYFS) curriculum is taught.

 You can find more information about the EYFS curriculum here.

 Because of our small numbers, class sizes and structure changes yearly at Badgemore and so we review and plan our curriculum annually, ensuring we have taken account of topics covered the previous year and referring closely to the objectives outlined in the National Curriculum.
 In this way we can ensure that all pupils cover the required curriculum within each key stage.
 Outdoor learning is an integral part of learning at Badgemore and, where appropriate, teaching and learning here at Badgemore will take place outside, where children demonstrate exceptionally high levels of engagement and motivation.